-Here are 6 Ways to Get Dads Involved in Homeschooling Without Quitting Their Day Jobs:
+Great Ways to Get Dads Involved in Homeschooling

 Husbands are supposed to be the spiritual leaders in our homes.
-Even if they aren’t able to be engaged in teaching lessons during the day, they should still be helping to determine the materials their kids will study.
+Even if they aren’t able to be engaged in teaching lessons during the day, they should still be helping in regular family discipleship and in determining the materials their kids will study.

 Burning Off Extra Energy

 Sometimes our kids have so much energy that they can’t sit still long enough to do their lessons.
 Sometimes they are so exuberant that their moms feel worn down by the end of the day.
 When dad gets home, it’s a perfect time for him to take the kids outside and run around with them.
 Or to rough house with them.
 Or to tickle them, tease them, and laugh with them.